tenghaohuang/tenghaohuang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my personal webpage!
 My name is Tenghao Huang, a Third-year PhD candidate at USC Viterbi School of Engineering.
 I am co-adviced by Prof. <a href="https://muhaochen.github.io/">Muhao Chen</a> and Prof. <a href="https://xuezhemax.github.io/">Xuezhe Ma</a>.
 I also work closely with Prof. [Jonathan May](https://jonmay.github.io/webpage/).
+I was a summer intern at Amazon Alexa AI and IBM Research.

 Before I join USC, I did my bachelor at UNC-CH.
 I was fortunate to be supervised by Prof. <a href="https://sites.google.com/site/snigdhac/">Snigdha Chaturvedi</a> and Prof. <a href="https://colinraffel.com/">Colin Raffel</a>.